vmware-archive/column/README.md

 ## Overview
 Column is a thin wrapper on top of the Ansible API to serve as an entry point for other code when Ansible is needed.
-Because Ansible internal API is not officially exposed and thus changes frequently, this wrapper can be used instead of touching Ansible directly so that any further Ansible API changes will only incur change in this module.
+Because the Ansible internal API is not officially exposed and changes frequently, this wrapper can be used instead of touching Ansible directly so that any further Ansible API changes will only incur change in this module.

 This module exposes two classes: column.APIRunner and column.SubprocessRunner